 - RV Coordinator appoint this chair early to gather information for the convention website page and the Registration Chair

 - First-Timer Coordinator

 - Consignment Shop Coordinator

 - Publicity Coordinator

-- Sound Coordinator
+- Sound and Flooring Coordinator

+- Trail's End Dance Coordinator

 The following chairs are ICBDA positions.
 Their responsibilities are described in the ICBDA Standing Rules, and they assist the General Chair with various convention tasks.